All Episodes

 So you know what it was?

-But I'm what I'm hearing is overwhelming, incontrovertible evidence that laws were broken.
+What I'm hearing is overwhelming, incontrovertible evidence that laws were broken.

-You know, he said Hillary checked every box required for a felony.
+He said Hillary checked every box required for a felony.

-He even made the case and then he said, but nobody would bring that case.
+He even made the case, and then he said, but nobody would bring that case.

-Isn't this Mrs. Daniel?
+Isn't this Danielle?

-Clinton always maintained that she did not send or receive classified information that is proven to be true by what Comey has said today.
+Clinton always maintained that she did not send or receive classified information.

 Did you hear what Comey said?

-Who is uh it's not proven to be true.
+It's not proven to be true.

-Comey himself said that she sent Clinton with the what he said today is she absolutely did have classified information.
+Comey himself said that she sent classified information.

 So I totally agree with you that what Comey said here is a terrible indictment of Clinton's behavior.